Iran announces uranium mining after nuclear talks fail

 Some Western analysts, however, say Iran may be close to exhausting its supply of yellowcake - or raw uranium - and that such mining in the country is not economical.

-Iran has said its mines can supply the uranium ore needed for its nuclear program and that it has no shortage problems.
+Iran has said its mines can supply the uranium ore needed for its nuclear programme and that it has no shortage problems.

 The Ardakan plant will handle the ore from Saghand and can produce 60 tonnes of yellowcake annually, IRNA said.